Learning at Princeton

 Utilizing Academic Support Resources

 Princeton offers you an exceptional array of academic advising and support opportunities (all at no additional cost to you).
 The only mistake you can make is thinking that you are the only one who needs support, and consequently not taking advantage of the resources available to you.
-Keep in mind that it is normal and expected that you will be intellectually challenged in many aspects of your academic work.
-Even if you never needed “help” in high school, you have entered into a completely different learning environment, with a host of disciplinary expectations and demands that you may never have encountered before.
+Keep in mind that it is perfectly normal and indeed expected that you will be intellectually challenged in many aspects of your academic work.
+Even if you never needed "help" in high school, you have entered into a completely different learning environment, with a host of disciplinary expectations and demands that you may never have encountered before.
 Just as you may have received assistance in preparing for your SAT, seek out academic support here to enhance performance in your courses.
 Do not hesitate to approach your instructor or your residential college dean or director of studies for their advice on the kind of support that will meet your needs.
+And keep in mind that it's much more constructive to seek help early on, rather than waiting until you feel lost or overwhelmed.
+All of the academic support resources outlined below are free of charge and available to all Princeton students.
+But do note that students may engage only the services of tutors in the Princeton undergraduate tutoring program.
+Private tutors fall outside this program, and students are in violation of University regulations if they engage the service of private tutors (see Rights, Rules, Responsibilities).

 The McGraw Center for Teaching and Learning